Each district of Canyonlands must be visited separately; no bridges or roads connect the districts within the park.

 View Road Map on Mapquest

-Commercial airlines serve Grand Junction, CO and Salt Lake City, UT.
+Commercial airlines serve Grand Junction, Colorado, and Salt Lake City, Utah.
 By car, these cities are at least 2 and 4 hours (respectively) away from the closest park entrance (Island in the Sky).
-Commercial air service is also available between Denver and Moab.
+There is currently no commercial air service available to Moab.

-Greyhound travels along Interstate 70, making stops at Grand Junction, CO and Green River, UT.
+Greyhound travels along Interstate 70, making stops at Grand Junction, Colorado, and Green River, Utah.
 Commercial vans/shuttles operate between Moab and Salt Lake City as well as Grand Junction.

-Amtrak stops at Grand Junction, CO and Green River, UT.
+Amtrak stops at Grand Junction, Colorado, and Green River, Utah.
 Commercial van services operate between Grand Junction and Moab.

 There is no public transportation to Canyonlands.